VaoxMods/DarkBot/README.md

 # DarkBot
 Darkbot is a discord bot that is used to moderate discord servers.

+# Update log 5
+Added the ability to use commands in dms.

 # Update log 4
 Bot back online had a few issues now its fixed.